 Michaela DeBolt, Graduate Student

-Antony graduated from the University of California, Davis in June 2016 with a Bachelor of Arts in Psychology.
-In his professional career, Tony has studied progressively smaller and smaller humans.
-He started out working at the elementary school level with special education children in Yolo, Solano, and Sacramento Counties.
-In these schools Tony focused his efforts on cognitive and emotional development testing and analysis.
-Meanwhile, at UC Davis, he worked as a Research Assistant at the Center for Memory and Development with Dr. Simona Ghetti.
-There he studied the development of cognition and metacognition in 2 to 3 year old children.
-This opportunity revitalized his zeal for research and now Tony finds himself as a Lab manager and Junior Specialist in Dr. Lisa Oakes' Infant Cognition Lab.
-Outside of the lab, Tony spends most of his time cooking and hiking around California.
+Naz graduated from the University of California, Davis in June 2016 with a Bachelor of Arts in Psychology.
+In their professional career, Naz has studied progressively smaller and smaller humans.
+They started out working at the elementary school level with special education children in Yolo, Solano, and Sacramento Counties.
+In these schools Naz focused their efforts on cognitive and emotional development testing and analysis.
+Meanwhile, at UC Davis, they worked as a Research Assistant at the Center for Memory and Development with Dr. Simona Ghetti.
+There they studied the development of cognition and metacognition in 2 to 3 year old children.
+This opportunity revitalized their zeal for research and now Naz finds themselves as a Lab manager and Junior Specialist in Dr. Lisa Oakes' Infant Cognition Lab.
+Outside of the lab, Naz spends most of their time cooking and hiking around California.